- Professor of History and Political Science, Columbia University

 In addition to his academic duties, Marable served on the editorial board of the Black Commentator, alongside NAACP board chairman Julian Bond, Bennett College president Julianne Malveaux, and numerous others.
 Marable also sat on the advisory board of the National Jobs for All Coalition, and on the advisory board of the Left Forum.
 (To view a list of other noteworthy Left Forum board members, click here.)

 A committed leftist, Marable held black conservatives in low regard.
-For instance, he once asserted that Supreme Court Justice Clarence Thomas had “ethnically ceased being an African American.”
+For instance, he once asserted that Supreme Court Justice Clarence Thomas had “ethnically … ceased to be an African American.”

 In July 2010, Marable, who had been diagnosed with sarcoidosis, underwent a double lung transplant.
 On April 1, 2011, he died following a bout with pneumonia.
 At the time of his death, Marable had recently finished writing Malcolm X: A Life of Reinvention, which was scheduled for publication by Viking Press.
 Marable’s New York Times obituary stated: